RunMat

 How are left eigenvectors normalised?

-RunMat scales left eigenvectors so that W' * V = I (bi-orthonormal columns), matching MATLAB’s conventions.
-When a provider supplies the GPU implementation the same normalisation is expected.
+RunMat scales standard left eigenvectors so that W' * V = I. For generalized eig(A,B), it scales them so that W' * B * V = I. When a provider supplies the GPU implementation the same normalisation is expected.

 Does eig participate in fusion or auto-offload?